 - Long Tongs make it easy to move food around and not burn off arm hair.

-- Light Charcoal
+Step One: Light Charcoal

 Start charcoal in a chimney starter or review the steps for how to use a chimney starter.

 When charcoal is completely lit, pour into one side of the grill.
 This will set up the two zones.
 Use long tongs to make sure the charcoal is all on one side.
+The following image is not lit charcoal, but for informational purposes.

-- Grill Direct
+Step Four: Grill Direct

-- Grill Indirect
+Step Five: Grill Indirect

 Following the recipe timelines, after you see the color you like on the sear, move the meat to the indirect side and cover grill to finish.
-Use an instant read thermometer like the Thermoworks MK4 Thermapen to pull the meat at your desired temperature.
+Use an instant read thermometer like the Thermoworks Thermapen to pull the meat at your desired temperature.

 Let any meat rest for 10 – 15 minutes before slicing.
 Smaller cuts loosely tent with foil.